 So, after some careful deliberation, we finally decided to try my mum’s.
 And by careful deliberation, I mean angry shouting, a lot of heated arguing, and Dom suggesting that we just dump Evelyn’s body in the nearest lake.

 But it worked out in the end, and we got here.
 That was all that mattered.

-I walked briskly forward, clearing off the cluttered mass of cups, newspapers and utensils sitting on the kitchen table.
+I walked briskly forward, clearing off the cluttered mass of cups, newspapers and utensils sprawled across the kitchen table.
 “Put her here,” I ordered, not bothering to keep my voice down.
-Mom was still in the Bahamas getting her tan on with my stepdad, so we didn’t have to worry about staying quiet.
+Mum was still in the Bahamas getting her tan on with my stepdad, so we had the house to ourselves and didn't have to worry about staying quiet.

-Fred and Potter complied, gently laying Evelyn’s body on the cold mahogany.
-She looked strangely small like that – delicate, almost.
-Her hair dangled off the table in an icy blonde wisp, glowing pale in the dark.
+Fred and Potter complied, gently laying Evelyn’s body onto the cold mahogany.
+She looked strangely small like that.
+Delicate, almost, with her hair dangling off the table in an icy blonde wisp, glowing pale in the dark.

-“Yo,” Dom greeted, striding into the kitchen.
+“Yo,” Dom greeted affably as she strutted into the kitchen.
 Aidan stumbled behind her and slumped against the doorframe, obviously still a little drunk.
-(Or suffering the debilitating effects of too much blood loss — it was hard to tell.)
+(Or suffering the debilitating effects of too many punches to the head — it was hard to tell.)
 “What’s the plan?”